Cascade: Multi-Agent Pentest¶

 Capabilities¶

-- Full sandbox environment: Agents run inside a sandbox with classic pentesting tools, a browser, and an http proxy.
+- Full sandbox environment: agents run inside a sandbox with classic pentesting tools, a browser, and an HTTP proxy

 - Broad vulnerability coverage: XSS, SQL injection, IDOR/BOLA, SSRF, command injection, access control, and business logic flaws

-- Evidence-rich reporting: Findings include curl requests, responses, commands, and step-by-step reasoning
+- Evidence-rich reporting: findings include curl requests, responses, commands, and step-by-step reasoning

 How It Is Used¶